-Expense allocation and expense allocation/apportionment software are not exhilarating subjects, it doesn’t fill you with joy and adrenaline at the prospect of finally finding a way to become a part of the expense allocation revolution.
+Expense allocation software and expense apportionment/allocation as subjects are not exhilarating, it doesn’t fill you with joy and adrenaline at the prospect of finally finding a way to become a part of the expense allocation revolution.

 At least it shouldn’t if you’re conducting expense allocation / expense apportionment in a manner compliant with the Securities and Exchange Commission (“SEC”), the governing agency for securities in the U.S.